jaydenseric/Hurdler/README.md

 # ![Hurdler](http://jaydenseric.com/shared/hurdler-logo.svg)

-Hurdler enables hash links to web page content that is hidden beneath layers of interaction.
-Ultra-lightweight plain JS.
+Hurdler enables hash links to web page content hidden beneath layers of interaction, written in ultra-lightweight plain JS.

 Setup simple tests identifying components along with callbacks for what you want to happen when they are encountered.
 When a URL hash is set all tests are run against the target element and ancestors.